RED LIGHT CAMERAS

 Don't try to sneak a tape recorder in!

-This advertising sign was found on a local pizza parlor.
+This advertising sign was found at a local pizza parlor.

 ---------------------------------